johan-backstrom/data-cow/README.md

 #### Overwrite specific attribute

+In some special cases you may have a dairy classes that can not be modified that contains initialized values.
+By default DataCow will treat these initialized values as boundary values.

-This will generate a value even when there is a value set, ignoring a boundary value or value defined in the dairy class.
-The method takes the attribute id of the field to attribute.
+By using the overwriteAttribute method of the Configuration class, you can make DataCow treat these values as normal attributes that will have data generated for it.
+The method takes the attribute id of the field to overwrite.

 ```java
 Person p = DataCow.generateDairyFor(Person.class)
     .withConfiguration(config -> config.overwriteAttribute("anAtttributeId"))
     .milkCow();
 ```

-#### Overwrite specific attributes

-In some special cases you may have a dairy classes that can not be modified that contains initialized values.
-By default DataCow will treat these initialized values as boundary values.

-By using the overwriteAttribute method of the Configuration class, you can make DataCow treat these values as normal attributes that will have data generated for it.
+Multiple attribute ids can be passed.
 ```java
 Person p = DataCow.generateDairyFor(Person.class)
     .withConfiguration(config -> config.overwriteAttribute("attribute1")